 Technical reporting: Reporting informs the CATRENE Organisation on the progress of projects with respect to the approved plans.
 Reporting starts at the level of the CATRENE partners and ends at the level of the CATRENE Board.
-It takes place twice a year through the so-called Technical Reports and Programme Reviews.
+It takes place twice a year through the Technical Reports and Programme Reviews.

 Change requests: A change request procedure is available for any necessary change, due to technical, organisation or marketing evolution in the environment of the project.